MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/configuring-actions-exceptions.md

 The dialog's first option is the **Retry action if an error occurs** checkbox, which makes the flow execute the action one more time after two seconds.

 To continue the flow's execution, even if the retry option fails, select the **Continue flow run** option.
-Through the appeared dropbox, you can:
+Through the ​drop-down list, you can:

 - **Go to next action**: Executes the following action in order.
 - **Repeat action**: Repeats the action until it runs successfully.
 - **Go to label**: Continues the execution from a point defined by a **Label** action.

-**Power Desktop Automation** offers two additional error handling options.
-Select the **New role** button to:
+**Power Automate Desktop** offers two additional error handling options.
+Select the **New rule** button to:
-- **Set variable**: Sets the wished value to a specified variable.
+- **Set variable**: Sets the desired value to a specified variable.
 - **Run subflow**: Executes a specified subflow.

 If different errors require different error handling behaviors, select the **Advanced** option and configure each possible error separately.